cwegener/shillelagh/README.rst

 .. image:: https://img.shields.io/pypi/pyversions/shillelagh
    :alt: PyPI - Python Version

-Shillelagh (ʃɪˈleɪlɪ) is a Python library and CLI that allows you to query many resources (APIs, files, in memory objects) using SQL.
+Shillelagh (ʃɪˈleɪlɪ) is a Python library and CLI that allows you to **query many resources (APIs, files, in memory objects) using SQL**.
 It's both user and developer friendly, making it trivial to access resources and easy to add support for new ones.

 Learn more on the `documentation <https://shillelagh.readthedocs.io/en/latest/>`_.